weird-akshat/HireTrack/README.md

 # HireTrack
-This is an application built to automate strucutring and displaying placement information received from a college's whatsapp group.

-Automation workflow
-The workflow is, getting the information from whatsapp.
-Reading(pdf,doc,ppt,sheeet,text) and storing it in database (source message).
-The read message is then transformed to a structured format.
-Then it is either stored in the database, or if it's a dependent object(like shortlists/notifcations/updates being linked to a job listing), then the job listing is found, and further actions is taken on it.

-There are 4 microservices made for each job.
-MessageListener- Sends whatever information is recieved to messageExtractor. messageExtractor- Extractor takes out the message and converts it to a text format. messageAnalyzer- Sends the text to an LLM to classify it and then structure it according to the object.
-EntityManager- Stores the object in the database.

-Message Listner Service:
-Functionality :- Listens to whatsapp messages.
-Implementation Details:
-- Whenever a message comes, the service starts the time counter for 2 minutes, after which it sends the message if no new message interrupts during that time.
-If interrupted with another message, it accumulates and stores the message with the last one and resets the timer to 2 minutes again.
-(Possible infinite execution, have a 10 message limit here for accumulation).
-Once the timer is up, the message is sent to the [[Message Extractor]].
-- Also whenever a new message arrives, a job is scheduled to check the message again after the editing time window is over.
-If the message is found to be changed, then it is sent to the message extractor to make the required changes.
-- When a message gets deleted, check the timestamp of the deleted message and send it to the [[Message Extractor]] to delete.
-If multiple messages have the same timestamp, send those too with the request to filter in message extractor.

-Message Extractor Service:
-- Stores the message to the database and gets back the id (which will be later sent to [[Message Analyzer]] ).
-This is done to keep track of the source message.
-- Reads all types of media and texts.
-- Deletion request filters the source message to delete and makes an api call to delete all the objects created with that source message.
-- Edit request uses the delete functionality to delete the objects, and then creates a new one entirely.
-(ToDo: Change the job listing id of all the other objects to this new object created.)

-Message Anaylzer Service:
-  - Classifies the received text with an LLM and creates the required object.
-(Essentially used for classification and converstion to structured output for an unstructured text input)
-  - Calls on the entity manager to store the output.

-Entity Manager:
-  - Manages the database and provides the endpoints to delete messages to the listener service.
-  - Stores the structured output in the database.
-  - Links dependent objects (like job updates, job notifications, shortlists).
-Finds the job listing with the help of company name and the job role.
-  - In case of job updates, the whole object is sent back to the message analyzer to update the joblisting.

-Eureka Server:
-- Service registry for all the services.

-Job Management:
-- Provides api to display all the information regarding the jobs.
-Basic CRUD.
-- JWT Secured.
+**HireTrack** is an automated application designed to streamline the structuring and displaying of placement information received via a college WhatsApp group.

+## 🚀 Automation Workflow

+1.  **Ingestion:** The system listens for and captures information from WhatsApp.
+2.  **Extraction:** It reads various formats (PDF, DOC, PPT, Sheets, Text) and stores the raw source message in the database.
+3.  **Transformation:** The raw message is converted into a structured text format.
+4.  **Action:** The structured data is either:
+    * Stored directly in the database.
+    * Linked to an existing Job Listing (if it is a dependent object like a shortlist, notification, or update).

+---

+## 🏗 Microservices Architecture

+The system is composed of four primary microservices per job, plus management services.

+[Image of microservices architecture diagram]

+### 1. Message Listener Service
+**Functionality:** Actively listens to WhatsApp messages.

+**Implementation Details:**
+* **Accumulation Logic:** When a message arrives, a 2-minute timer starts.
+    * If no new messages arrive, the message is sent.
+    * If interrupted by a new message, the text is accumulated with the previous one, and the timer resets to 2 minutes.
+    * *Constraint:* There is a **10-message limit** for accumulation to prevent infinite execution.
+    * Once the timer expires, the payload is sent to the **Message Extractor**.
+* **Edit Handling:** When a new message arrives, a job is scheduled to re-check the message after the editing time window closes.
+If changes are detected, the updated message is sent to the Message Extractor.
+* **Deletion Handling:** If a message is deleted, the service checks the timestamp.
+It sends a request to the **Message Extractor** to delete objects matching that timestamp.

+### 2. Message Extractor Service
+**Functionality:** Processes raw input and manages source data.

+* **Source Tracking:** Stores the raw message in the database and retrieves an ID to maintain a link to the source.
+This ID is passed to the **Message Analyzer**.
+* **Media Support:** Capable of reading all types of media and text files.
+* **Deletion Requests:** Filters the source message by timestamp and triggers an API call to delete all objects associated with that specific source message.
+* **Edit Requests:** Currently uses the delete functionality to remove old objects and creates entirely new ones.
+    * *ToDo:* Update the logic so that the `job_listing_id` of dependent objects acts as a foreign key to the newly created object.

+### 3. Message Analyzer Service
+**Functionality:** Intelligent classification and structuring.

+* **LLM Integration:** Sends the extracted text to a Large Language Model (LLM).
+* **Classification:** Classifies the intent of the message (e.g., New Job, Update, Shortlist).
+* **Structuring:** Converts unstructured text input into a defined JSON object.
+* **Handoff:** Calls the **Entity Manager** to store the result.

+### 4. Entity Manager Service
+**Functionality:** Database management and object linking.

+* **Storage:** Persists the structured output into the database.
+* **Dependency Linking:** Links dependent objects (Job Updates, Notifications, Shortlists) to the parent Job Listing by matching the **Company Name** and **Job Role**.
+* **Update Handling:** In the case of a "Job Update," the full object is sent back to the **Message Analyzer** to modify the existing Job Listing.
+* **Management:** Provides endpoints for the Listener Service to request message deletions.

+---

+## ⚙️ Infrastructure & Management

+### Eureka Server
+Acts as the **Service Registry** (Discovery Server) for all microservices, ensuring they can communicate with each other dynamically.

+### Job Management Service
+* **API:** Provides endpoints to display all job-related information.
+* **Operations:** Handles basic CRUD (Create, Read, Update, Delete) operations.
+* **Security:** Secured using **JWT (JSON Web Tokens)**.